 You Have a Chipped Tooth

-If your tooth sensitivity is extremely sharp and you can pinpoint its location to one tooth, you could have a chipped or fractured tooth.
-In these cases, sometimes the root of the tooth itself can be exposed, resulting in unbearable pain.
+If you can pinpoint the problem to just one tooth, you could have a chipped or fractured tooth.
+In these cases, sometimes the root of the tooth itself can be exposed.

 You Have a Cavity

-Tooth sensitivity can be caused by a cavity.
+A sensitive tooth can be caused by a cavity.
 Cavities occur when sugars and starches settle on a tooth and turn to plaque.
-The plaque contains bacteria which breaks down the tooth’s enamel, resulting in decay and a hole in your tooth.
+The plaque contains bacteria which attacks the tooth enamel, resulting in decay and a hole in your tooth.
 You will sometimes be able to feel a cavity with your tongue or see it when you look in a mirror.
-In other cases, a constant dull ache and tooth sensitivity will occur.

-The only way to stop a cavity causing you tooth sensitivity is to book an appointment with your dentist for a filling.
+The only way to stop a cavity causing you a problem is to book an appointment with your dentist for treatment.

 You are Using Teeth Whitening Products